dcoai/nftables/SECURITY.md

 ## Overview

-NFTex provides Elixir bindings to Linux nftables via libnftnl.
+NFTex provides Elixir bindings to Linux nftables via libnftables.
 As firewall management is a security-critical operation, this document outlines security considerations, best practices, and the vulnerability disclosure policy.

 ## Privilege Requirements